 Switzerland has an economic system for garbage disposal, which is based mostly on recycling and energy-producing incinerators.[204]
 As in other European countries, the illegal disposal of garbage is heavily fined.
 In almost all Swiss municipalities, mandatory stickers or dedicated garbage bags allow the identification of disposable garbage.[205]

-In common with other developed countries, the Swiss population increased rapidly during the industrial era, quadrupling between 1800 and 1990 and has continued to grow.
+In common with other developed countries, the Swiss population increased rapidly during the industrial era, quadrupling between 1800 and 1990, and it has continued to grow.

 The population is about 9 million (2023 est.).[207]
-Population growth was projected into 2035, due mostly to immigration.
+Population growth is projected to continue to 2035, due mostly to immigration.
 Like most of Europe, Switzerland faces an ageing population, with a fertility rate close to replacement level.[208]
 Switzerland has one of the world's oldest populations, with an average age of 44.5 years.[209]

 According to the World Factbook, ethnic groups in Switzerland are as follows: Swiss 69.2%, German 4.2%, Italian 3.2%, Portuguese 2.5%, French 2.1%, Kosovan 1.1%, Turkish 1%, other 16.7% (2020 est).[209]
 The Council of Europe figures suggest a population of around 30,000 Romani people in the country.[210]